China–Saudi Arabia relations: Nuclear cooperation

 On January 15, 2012, China and Saudi Arabia signed a deal signifying increased nuclear cooperation.
 According to Saudi Arabia, the goal is "to enhance cooperation between the two countries in the development and use of atomic energy for peaceful purposes."
 The deal sets the stage for strengthened scientific, technological, and economic cooperation between the People's Republic of China and Saudi Arabia, focusing on areas such as maintenance and development of nuclear power plants and research reactors, as well as the supply of nuclear fuel components.
 This agreement is Saudi Arabia's fourth nuclear agreement, following such deals with France, Argentina and South Korea.
 The agreement was signed at the end of Chinese Premier Wen Jiabao's first trip to Saudi Arabia as part of a six-day tour to the Middle East.
 Saudi expanded its nuclear programme with help from China according to US intel.

-Public opinion

-In a 2015 public opinion poll, 61.3% of Saudi Arabians expressed a favorable view of China, with 34.2% being very favorable, while only 28.5% were unfavorable.